gspanglett/McGillBibliographyStylesheet/README.md

-# McGillBibliographyStylesheet
+# McGill Bibliography Stylesheet
-McGill Legal Style Bibliography Stylesheet Addon for MS Word
+##McGill Legal Style Bibliography Stylesheet Addon for MS Word

 Adds "McGill Legal" as a citation style in the References section of MS Word.
 It also creates new citation source types for:  cases, legislation, legal journals, and social media posts.
 Other source types - books (plus collections of essays), websites, and electronic, online resources - have also been made fully McGill-compliant.
 The popup form in MS Word to enter sources has also been modified to match McGill style headings and descriptions.